 - County of Vulcan

 - Town of Vulcan

-The Vulcan and Region FCSS partners with our member villages of Carmangay, Champion and Lomond for programs, activities and events.
+The Vulcan and Region FCSS partners with our member villages of Carmangay, and Lomond for programs, activities and events.

 Other current partnerships include:

 - Carol Seaman Rise & Shine Services Ltd.

 - County Service clubs